organizational culture

 - With understanding comes humility.

-These are lessons learned that can be applied to any size organization, and in my opinion are a great investment in the future growth, value, and longevity of your company.
+These are lessons learned that can be applied to any size organization and in my opinion, are a great investment in the future growth, value, and longevity of your company.

-Good Hires and the “Generousity Gene”
+Good Hires and the “Generosity Gene”

 I ran across this “How I hire” article from Jack Welch today.
-It talks about some of the qualities that you look for in a game changer.
+It talks about some of the qualities that you look for in a game-changer.
 Most of the attributes mentioned are not controversial.
-But, Jack writes about what he calls the “Generosity Gene.”
+But Jack writes about what he calls the “Generosity Gene.”

 So, what do you think makes a good hire?
 Does that criteria change if you are a business owner versus a manager?